-To become a member of Longtown Mountain Rescue Team you must first complete an application form and skills list which are available from the Team Membership Secretary.
+To become a member of Longtown Mountain Rescue Team you must first complete an application form and skills list which are available from the Team Membership Secretary request using the contact form on the contacts page.
 Although the skills list covers all aspects of mountain rescue, it is designed to give the team an idea of your current level of knowledge, we do not expect you to be proficient in all subjects.
 As long as you have a basic mountaineering knowledge and you are able to commit yourself to attend regular training sessions the team will teach you the other rescue skills.

 If accepted you will be offered prospective membership of the team and you will be allocated a full team member as a "buddy".
 The "buddy" will be responsible for making sure that your training needs and concerns are brought to the attention of the training officer and will coordinate the implementation of your training.
 This will involve attending the team training sessions which are held three times a month.